Best Devon Walks

 B At the T junction with another Bridleway turn left and continue with the river on your left.

-C Where the river bends to to left leave bridle path and take path following river on your left.
+C Where the river bends to left leave bridle path and take path following river on your left.

 Continue uphill then descend towards the river where you will join another path.